trantoan89/bmiid/README.md

 # bmiid
 Add features and bug fix.

+2022-02-22
 1. Fix login issue.
 2. PDF report generation.
 Report for a disease in a year or a month.

+2022-04-17
+1. Fix forgot password.
+2. Remove "select all" on daily news view.
+3. Add pagination on view tables.
+4. Fix search for disease table.
+5. Send an email for feedbacks on contact us page.
+6. Predefine reason for declining cases on case webpage.
+And staff access should see the reason why the case he/she entered is declined